 We are asking for a minimum donation of $25 per cross.
 Crosses will be made available at St Clement for pickup.

 Guys, we need some help with a couple events coming right up.
 The first one is the M.I.
 Drive – that’s THIS weekend.
 If you can help, please sign up.

 The Tilson Street event needs at least 9 people every night.
 On the weekend, a few more are needed.
 Please consider helping us out.
 The Tilson Street event is a chance for us to continue to fund programs in the parish and community.
 With dinners and most of our other fund raisers canceled this year, these few nights are a change for us to make up some ground.

 UPDATE: WE ARE DONE FOR 2021.
 THANK YOU FOR YOUR SUPPORT.

 Each mum comes in a 2 gallon pot.
 They are from Brohl’s Greenhouses a high quality local grower.
 This is an “action” shot from earlier in the summer as the mums were just getting started.

 These beautiful fall Mums are ready to be planted in your yard or just displayed out on the front porch.
-PLEASE NOTE: All mums can be picked up at St Clement Church in Romeo on Saturday September 19th from 2 till 6 and on Sunday September 20th after all Masses.
+PLEASE NOTE: All mums can be picked up at St Clement Church in Romeo on Saturday September 11th from 10 am till 2 pm.

 These are certainly uncharted waters.
 Please be aware, the organizations at St Clement of Rome are here to help.
 If you are in need of an emergency item please call the parish office and we will try and assist you.
 The Parish Office is 1-586-752-9611.
 Alternatively, you can leave us an email by clicking the button below.
 We will do our best to help.